ScotRSE/ScotRSE.github.io/README.md

 * Provide logistical support and advice to local RSE communities in Scotland
 * Build a national network that can advocate for RSE in Scotland

-We would like to have virtual meetings, probably once a month that will be orga
+We would like to have virtual meetings, probably once a month that will be organised on a rotating basis with different organisations taking turn to host.